 Regional Faculty Fellowships

-Several $5000 awards are open to standing faculty in the humanities from Philadelphia-area colleges and universities.
+Several fellowships carrying $5000 awards are open to standing faculty in the humanities from Philadelphia-area colleges and universities.

-Two $2500 fellowships are available for Penn ABD graduate students in the humanities.
+Four fellowships carrying $3000 awards are available to Penn ABD graduate students in the humanities.

 Penn Undergraduate Fellowships